apache/zeppelin/docs/manual/dynamicinterpreterload.md

 ### Q2.
 Then, how can I use this interpreter ?

-After you downloaded, you can create and configure the interpreter at the Zeppelin **Interpreter tab**.
-Then, how can you do this ?
+After loading, you can create and configure the interpreter at the Zeppelin **Interpreter tab**.
+Then, what is the next ?
 Please follow these simple steps.
-It will be really straighforward.
+It will be really straightforward.

 Oh, you don't need to restart your Zeppelin server.
 Because it is **Dynamic Interpreter Loading**, you can configure and load it **at runtime** !